 This annual award is in its 17th year and aims to celebrate excellence in dementia care in the spirit and memory of Margaret's life.
 Nominations of care workers, domestic and ancillary staff, health and activity organisers meeting the criteria listed below are invited.
 There will be up to three winners.
 The successful candidates will receive a cash award and a certificate.

 Will be a panel of health and social care professionals.

-Will be notified by April 2021 and invited to an award ceremony that will take place in central London in May 2021.
+Will be invited to an award ceremony that will take place in central London in summer 2022.

 The person must be:

 Working with people in a health or social care setting or in a person's home in the UK